-Or make muffins, scones, even gingerbread waffles.
+Or make muffins, scones, and even gingerbread waffles.
 The recipes are below, as is the history of ginger.

 What we call ginger (Zingiber officinale), is the root of the ginger plant.
 It likely originated in the tropical lowland forests of the Indian subcontinent and southern Asia.

 It has been cultivated for 5,000 years, made into a tonic to treat ailments*, as well as a spice for food.
 The ancient Chinese philosopher Confucius celebrated its healing powers.

-Since ancient times, the Chinese and Indians used ginger root as medicine.
-Ginger originated in the tropical rain forests of Southeast Asia.
+Since ancient times, the Chinese and Indians used the ginger root as medicine.
+Ginger originated in the tropical rainforests of Southeast Asia.